 Work-study varies depending on the school since each medical school has its own requirements and steps.
 If you qualify, you will be able to earn money while in school.
 Contact your school’s financial aid office to obtain specific instructions and to learn more, visit Federal Work-Study.

-- Direct PLUS Loans: Though this loan is not based on financial need, loan borrowers are required to pass a credit check.
-Eligible graduate, professional students and parents of dependent undergraduate students can use this loan to pay for education expenses not covered by other financial aid.
+Direct PLUS Loans: Though this loan is not based on financial need, loan borrowers are required to pass a credit check.
+Eligible graduates, professional students, and parents of dependent undergraduate students can use this loan to pay for education expenses not covered by other financial aid.

 Understanding how loans work can be complicated, deciding which one is the best option for you can be even more complicated.
 For this reason, this Direct Stafford Loans article touches on the different types of federal loans and their limits.